-With the fast-paced development of technology, spreading of falsified data, discovery of new information, constant access to the internet, and the changing work styles of parents, educational staff are faced with new challenges and responsibilities every year.
-It is up to school administrators to manage these changes, pave the way for order and adaptation, and conform to increasing financial cutbacks.
-This means that school administrators need creative and dependable strategies for ensuring their students' and staff's growth and success.
+With the fast-paced development of technology, spreading of falsified data, discovery of new information, constant access to the internet and the changing work styles of parents, educational staff face new challenges and responsibilities every year.
+It is up to school administrators to manage these changes, pave the way for order and adaptation and conform to increasing financial cutbacks.
+School administrators need creative and dependable strategies for ensuring their students' and staff's growth and success.

 Qualities of a Good School Administrator

-As a leader in the school, everyone who walks through the building depends on you for guidance in daily decisions and unpredictable disputes.
+When you are a leader in the school, everyone who walks through the building will depend on you for guidance in daily decisions and unpredictable disputes.
 Your role also extends beyond a leadership position.
-Your influence as a friend, advisor and mentor to students and staff is what will transform your school.
-Adopting the following qualities can help you understand your duties and create a lasting impact:
+Your influence as a friend, advisor and mentor to students and staff will transform your school.
+Adopting the following qualities can help you understand your duties and create a lasting impact.

 1. Embracing Your School's Vision and Mission

 There is an unfortunate stigma of children dreading going to school.
 While the media and other sources propagate this, you have the chance to change the image of school life.
-Just like a mascot, you represent your school's values and mission visually and internally.
-This means that while donning your business attire, you need to put on your school spirit hat and show pride in your school.
+Like a mascot, you represent your school's values and mission visually and internally.
+While donning your business attire, you need to put on your school spirit hat and show pride in your school.

 2. Cultivating Community and Communication

 As the head of the school, you are the person everyone looks to for information and guidance.
 When something goes wrong, it's up to you to resolve the conflict.
 When good news arrives, it's your duty to be excited and openly share it with students and teachers.
-The students, staff and parents are investing their time, money and resources into your school.
-They have a right to know where those resources are being allocated and how they are being used to improve student and teacher life.
+The students, staff and parents invest their time, money and energy into your school.
+They have a right to know where you are allocating those resources and how you are using them to improve student and teacher life.

 A successful leader knows how to bring the members of their group together and develop an efficient team.
 You should be approachable, friendly and accepting to every member of your community.
-School leaders are visible at functions and have open communication with key individuals who are involved in a student's success.
-This can transform your school into a fun learning and nurturing environment.
+School leaders are visible at functions and have open communication with anyone who plays a role in a student's success.
+Your attitude can transform your school into a fun learning and nurturing environment.

 Read more about how to effectively engage your students and sharpen their focus.